Analysis of the Prozis Sport Whey Prime 2.0 supplement

 However, as you may have noticed from the analysis, the story is a little different.

-It is a concentrated Whey supplement with a low protein content, which makes use of free amino acids to increase the amount of total protein.
+It is a concentrated Whey supplement with a low protein content, which uses free amino acids to increase the amount of total protein.

-As in the original version, the good thing is just the price.
+As with the original version, the only positive point is the price.

-There are worse supplements on the market, but if you want a quality protein supplement, you get better choices and better prices.
+There are worse supplements on the market, but if you want a quality protein supplement, you can get better choices at better prices.